cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## What is Custom Firmware?

 **Custom Firmware** ("CFW") is a modified version of the original firmware that extends functionality and makes improvements to certain aspects.
 For instance, custom slot-1 code allows for creating dumps and run previously blocked flashcarts.
-You can also run advanced homebrew directly from boot and change which homebrew gets launched under which button conditions you hold.
+You can also run advanced homebrew directly from boot and change which homebrew gets launched depending on the button held.

 Custom Firmware on a Nintendo DSi needs to be launched via a bootrom exploit, which is why we use Unlaunch.
 From there, you can install hiyaCFW, an aforementioned CFW which redirects the System NAND to the SD card, dubbed "SDNAND."
 This allows for custom homebrew, and new DSiWare on your Nintendo DSi Menu without any of the risks involved.